 What is LiveConverterSearch?

-LiveConverterSearch is designed to promote the liveconvertersearch.com address by modifying browser settings and collect information related to user's browsing activities.
-In most cases users download and install browser hijackers inadvertently/unknowingly, for this reason they are categorized as potentially unwanted applications (PUAs).
+LiveConverterSearch promotes liveconvertersearch.com (by modifying browser settings) and collects information relating to users' browsing activities.
+In most cases, users download and install browser hijackers inadvertently and, for this reason, they are categorized as potentially unwanted applications (PUAs).

 |Affected Browser Settings||Homepage, new tab URL, default search engine|

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|